Techniques of Pilonidal Sinus - Operation explained in an easy to understand way

 This technique is similar to the Karydakis operation in terms of the incision and the concept of lateral wound closure.

 This technique focuses on the entry point for hair and bacteria.
 The fistula is not necessarily excised to its depth, but only unroofed and "cleaned out".
 The mobilized tissue, the "flap" comprises only the skin and a thin layer of subcutaneous tissue and is therefore thinner and easier to suture.

 Descriptions of the technique in different variants can be found at Bascom and Favuzza, among others.
 From my point of view it is not conclusively clarified whether the fistula capsule does not represent a reservoir of firmly ingrown hairs and bacterial colonization which should better be removed.

 This technique goes back to the Russian oral surgeon Alexander A. Limberg who published a technique for closing a diamond (rhombus) shaped defect in Russian in 1948 and in English in 1966.
 In 1984 this technique was published by A.S.
 G. Azab first used in Egypt to close a coccyx fistula wound.
 The description of the Limberg operation below follows this publication.

-Besides the Karydakis operation, among the procedures with plastic wound closure, Limberg plastic surgery is the most frequently used.
-Excellent results are reported.
-Unfortunately, we often see patients in our consultation hours who have had complicated recurrences despite (or perhaps because of?) an extremely extensive operation.
+Apart from Karydakis surgery, Limberg plastic surgery is the most frequently used procedure with plastic wound closure.
+Excellent results have been reported.
+Unfortunately, in our consultation hours we often see patients who have had complicated recurrences despite (or because of?) an extremely extensive operation.

 Before: Planning of the lobes - plastic to Limberg with rhomboid cut